JohnVidler/MIPSly/README.md

 ## Structure

-- `package.json` contains basic information about the app.
-This is where the scripts to run, build, etc. are listed.
-- `package-lock.json` is used by npm to manage dependencies
-- `webpack.config.js` is the configuration for webpack.
-This handles bundling the application and running our development server.
 - `src/` contains the rest of the source code.
 - `dist/` contains the packaged output (that you could host on a server, for example).
-This is ignored by git and will only appear after you run `npm run build` or `npm run start`.
+This is ignored by git and will only appear after you run `yarn build` or `yarn start`.

 ### Source Code